Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-01-23-xamarin-forms-shell.md

 Finally, let's add some routing navigation.
 We'll save the current page in settings at shutdown and restore to that page at startup.

 First, we need to name the routes within the shell.
-The <FlyoutItem>, <Tab> and <ShellContent> all have a Route property, so we'll name those in the AppShell.xaml:
+The &lt;FlyoutItem&gt;, &lt;Tab&gt; and &lt;ShellContent&gt; all have a Route property, so we'll name those in the AppShell.xaml:
 {% highlight xml %}
 {% raw %}
 <FlyoutItem Route="root" Title="XFShell Demo"